pivotal-cf/docs-pks/nsxt-install-vsphere-net.hbs.md

 ---
-title: Configure vSphere Networking for ESXi Hosts
+title: Configure vSphere Networking for ESXi Hosts -NSXT
-owner: TKGI-NSXT
 ---

 This topic describes how to configure vSphere Networking for ESXi Hosts for VMware Tanzu Kubernetes Grid Integrated Edition (TKGI).

 ##<a id='nsxt-install-prereqs'></a> Prerequisites